ansible/ansible/docsite/latest/rst/intro_inventory.rst

 Ansible works against multiple systems in your infrastructure at the same time.
-It does this by selecting portions of systems listed in Ansible's inventory file, which defaults to /etc/ansible/hosts.
+It does this by selecting portions of systems listed in Ansible's inventory file, which defaults to being saved in the location /etc/ansible/hosts.

+Not only is this inventory configurable, but you can also use multiple inventory files at the same time (explained below) and also pull inventory from dynamic or cloud sources, as described in `intro_inventory_dynamic`.

 .. contents::
    :depth: 2